Sonoma County Basics

 Take River Road west from U.S. 101 to get to Forestville, Guerneville, and other West County towns.
 River Road dead-ends on the coast into Highway 1, which you can take north to Fort Ross or south to Bodega Bay.

-Ride hailing: Uber and Lyft operate in the much of the county, including Santa Rosa, Healdsburg, and Sonoma.
+Ride-sharing: Uber and Lyft operate in much of the county, including Santa Rosa, Healdsburg, and Sonoma.
 The farther west you go, the less chance you’ll find service from either company.

 By Bus and Train

 Sonoma County Transit buses serve the entire county.
-There’s a trip planner on the home page of the company’s website.
+There’s a trip planner on the company’s website.
 The primary public transportation hub is the Santa Rosa Transit Mall, in downtown Santa Rosa at 2nd and B streets.
-Out-of-county buses from San Francisco, Marin and Mendocino counties stop here, and the mall is served by Sonoma County Transit and city of Santa Rosa buses.
+In addition to Sonoma County Transit and Santa Rosa city buses, ones from Marin and Mendocino counties also stop here.

-SMART (Sonoma-Marin Area Rail Transit) commuter trains serve the historic train depot four blocks west at 4th and Wilson streets.
-Tourists generally don’t use the trains, which stop in Petaluma, Santa Rosa, and a few other Sonoma County cities, though that may change if a proposed Healdsburg extension becomes a reality.
+SMART (Sonoma-Marin Area Rail Transit) commuter trains serve the historic train depot at 4th and Wilson streets, four blocks west of the transit mall.
+The trains stop in Petaluma, Santa Rosa, Windsor, and a few other Sonoma County cities.
+An extension to Healdsburg is in the works, though it likely won’t open until the end of the decade.